Transcription, Introduction, and Comments

 The remark about Harry Kummer surely refers to an over-sized neighbor of Bessie’s, a local farmer for whom a local road is named today.
 Kummer Road and Pearce Mill Road are important thorofares through North Park.

-The reference to Bessie’s youngest son, just six months old, is probably an indication that he is sick also, as my father, Ralph, had been in the last letter.
+The reference to Bessie’s youngest son Dale, just a month old, is probably an indication that he is sick also, as my father, Ralph, had been in the last letter.
 Obviously, he recovered as did my dad.

-In the next letter Harry is recovered also, and he talks about seeing some of the southern sites.
+In the next letter, Part III: Well Enough to Tour, Harry is recovered also, and he talks about seeing some of the southern sites.
 The weather has improved also, and Harry is looking forward to Thanksgiving.